Steffo99/unisteffo/README.md

 # ![Appuntiweb](public/opengraph.png)

-A React app I use to prepare for university exams!
+A website containing the material I made to prepare for university exams!

 ## Contributing